Which Part Of The Sentence Is A Nonrestrictive Clause

 • Q: Can I use "that" in a nonrestrictive clause?

 • A: While "that" is typically used for restrictive clauses, some style guides allow it in nonrestrictive clauses in certain contexts.
-However, it's generally safer to use "which" for nonrestrictive clauses.
+Still, it's generally safer to use "which" for nonrestrictive clauses.

 Conclusion

 Mastering the art of identifying nonrestrictive clauses is a valuable skill for any writer or language enthusiast.
-These clauses, with their friendly asides and nonessential details, add depth and richness to our sentences.
-By understanding the key characteristics of nonrestrictive clauses—their nonessential nature, their punctuation by commas, dashes, or parentheses, and their removability—you can confidently navigate the complexities of sentence structure.
+Still, these clauses, with their friendly asides and nonessential details, add depth and richness to our sentences.
+By understanding the key characteristics of nonrestrictive clauses—their nonessential nature, their punctuation by commas, dashes, or parentheses, and their removability—you can confidently handle the complexities of sentence structure.
 Remember to practice, read widely, and consult grammar resources to hone your skills.

 How do you plan to incorporate this knowledge into your writing?
 Are you ready to tackle more complex sentences with newfound confidence?

-Thank you for visiting our website which covers about Which Part Of The Sentence Is A Nonrestrictive Clause .
-We hope the information provided has been useful to you.
-Feel free to contact us if you have any questions or need further assistance.
-See you next time and don't miss to bookmark.
+Thank you for reading about Which Part Of The Sentence Is A Nonrestrictive Clause.
+We hope the information has been useful.
+Feel free to contact us if you have any questions.
+See you next time — don't forget to bookmark!